 - What are the key parameters required to value natural capital in a scalable and transferable way, and how can their values be quantified or constrained?

 - How do uncertainties propagate when scaling, transferring or bridging values?

 - How can societal decision-makers make best use of valuation, and how do and how should they deal with uncertainties?

 ValuGaps will develop the interdisciplinary scientific basis for comprehensively taking into account natural capital values in policy making, accounting and planning.
 The approach will be exemplified and tested for grasslands as the prime case study, and for smaller case studies on temperate forests, marine fish and urban green space.
 As a transdisciplinary project where scientists closely cooperate with the key federal agencies in the domain, UBA and BfN, and by establishing a reference-stakeholder network, ValuGaps will significantly contribute to mainstreaming the value of biodiversity in decision-making, a political commitment under the CBD Aichi Target 2.

-ValuGaps is funded for its first phase by the German Federal Ministry of Education and Research (BMBF) as part of its research initiative for the conservation of biodiversity:
+ValuGaps is funded for its main phase by the German Federal Ministry of Education and Research (BMBF) as part of its research initiative for the conservation of biodiversity:

 Food security and sustained coastal livelihoods through linking land and ocean (FOCUS)

 Sustainable food production is a central element of a future bioeconomy.
 However, many food production systems on land and in the oceans are under pressure from intensive human use and global environmental changes.